 - Citybox (City Center)

-Staying on Budget: Get an Oslo Pass
+Staying on Budget: Get a Visit Oslo Pass

-With the Oslo Pass, you’ll receive:
+With the Oslo Pass, youโll receive:

-- Unlimited, free use of public transportation
+- Unlimited, free use of public transportation (trams, subways, buses)

 - Discounted or free sightseeing tours